orsinium/blog/content/posts/py/pypi-squatting.md

 | [stastnypremysl](https://pypi.org/user/stastnypremysl) | [pycom-artifactory-automation](https://pypi.org/project/pycom-artifactory-automation) | 0.0.1 | 18 |
 | [edtb](https://pypi.org/user/edtb) | [testwizard-android-set-top-box](https://pypi.org/project/testwizard-android-set-top-box) | 3.7.0 | 17 |

 * The thing I haven't noticed about [wix-ci](https://pypi.org/user/wix-ci/) before is that all the packages are released in one go, between 2021-02-11 and 2021-02-14, and haven't been touched since.
-And when I check the content of the packages, they are all empty, without any code inside.
+When I check the content of the packages, they are all empty, without any code inside.
 Busted!
 * [alexanderkjall](https://pypi.org/user/alexanderkjall/), also known as [Alexander Kjäll](https://github.com/alexanderkjall), holds 244 packages with the description "PyPi package created by [Schibsted](https://schibsted.com/)'s Product & Application Security team".
 Yet another example of "to prevent squatting, let's squad first".
 The names include [schlearn](https://pypi.org/project/schlearn) (which sounds like [sklearn](https://pypi.org/project/sklearn)), [s3-helpers](https://pypi.org/project/s3-helpers), [christian](https://pypi.org/project/christian), [ip-library](https://pypi.org/project/ip-library), [datadog-linter](https://pypi.org/project/datadog-linter), etc.
-* [doxops](https://pypi.org/user/doxops) is yeat another company squatting their private names.
+* [doxops](https://pypi.org/user/doxops) is yet another company squatting their private names.
 * [akarmakar](https://pypi.org/user/akarmakar/) squats package names for nvidia, like [nvidia-raft-dask-cu116](https://pypi.org/project/nvidia-raft-dask-cu116/).
 If you try to install any of these, you'll get an installation failure telling you to use [NVIDIA Python Package Index](https://pypi.org/project/nvidia-pyindex/).
-This is similar to other case of "safety squatting" but at least this time it serves a purpose for a public project users, not just a single company employees.
+This is similar to other cases of "safety squatting" but at least this time it serves a purpose for public project users, not just employees of a single company.
 * [shadowwalker2718](https://pypi.org/user/shadowwalker2718/) is the first instance of name squatting on the list done not by a big company.
-All the names they hold are the names of the real ML projects which you find on GitHub but which don't provide a PyPI distribution.
+All the names they hold are the names of the real ML projects that you find on GitHub but which don't provide a PyPI distribution.
 They squatted [chatdoctor](https://pypi.org/project/chatdoctor/) for [ChatDoctor](https://github.com/Kent0n-Li/ChatDoctor), [controlnet](https://pypi.org/project/controlnet/) for [ControlNet](https://github.com/lllyasviel/ControlNet), [autogpt](https://pypi.org/project/autogpt/) for [AutoGPT](https://github.com/Significant-Gravitas/AutoGPT), etc. Most of the registered projects have the description copied from the real project and even some dependencies but no code inside.

 I checked more users from the list.
 Lots and lots of squatters.
 Some are companies squatting their internal names, some are individuals holding nice names for sale.

 ## Finding more squatters

 We can tweak the query above to show us people with versions between 2 and 5.
-Some of the squatters might sligtly change the version number or re-release a package with new fake content.
+Some of the squatters might slightly change the version number or re-release a package with new fake content.

 ```sql
 SELECT